mvs-org/docs-mvs-org/source/developers/mpc1-transaction-updation.md

-title: MPC1 New transactions
+title: Transaction updation in MPC1
 ---

-# New transations in MPC1
+# Transaction updation in MPC1
 The follow examples can be found on [testnet explorer](https://explorer-testnet.mvs.org).

 ## PoS Block